 The abundance of budget airlines these days makes long-haul travel a lot easier and more affordable.
 I’ve flown internationally for as little as $16!
 That is about as good as you can get, price-wise.
 Of course, there were strict limitations that went along with that basic price ticket.
 There was no free snack or drink on the flight.
-There was no check-in counter at the airport, so I had to check in online prior and find a way to print my boarding pass while on the road.
+There was no check-in counter at the airport so I had to find a way to print my boarding pass while on the road.
 And, most inconvenient of all, the airline only allowed one small purse or laptop bag and one free carry-on bag up to 10kg/22lbs.
 Checking a bag would cost about four times the price of the ticket itself.
 I wasn’t about to do that!
 So how did I manage to avoid baggage fees?
-Here are five tips for maximizing cheap flights by avoiding baggage fees:
+Here are five tips for maximizing cheap flights by avoiding baggage fees.

 1. Pack light to begin with.